wuaipinglab/ImmuCC/tissue_immucc/README.md

  (3).
 At the R prompt: Install the following R packages by issuing command:
       `install.packages(c(“e1071”, “preprocessCore”))`

- After that you can run the following commands to see whether it has been successfully installed.
+ You can run the following commands to see whether it has been successfully installed.
  `library(e1071)`
  `library(preprocessCor)`

-1.2 Code
+1.2 Scripts and training data
 ------------------------------------------------------------------------------------------------------
- 1. Scirpts of `ImmuCC` can be accessed at: https://github.com/wuaipinglab/ImmuCC/blob/master/Microarray_Deconvolution.R
+ 1. Scirpts for `ImmuCC` can be accessed at: https://github.com/wuaipinglab/ImmuCC/blob/master/Microarray_Deconvolution.R
- 2. Scirpts of `CIBERSORT.R` can be accessed from https://cibersort.stanford.edu/ upon an request from `CIBERSORT` team.
+ 2. Scirpts for `CIBERSORT.R` can be accessed from https://cibersort.stanford.edu/ upon an request from `CIBERSORT` team.
  3. Tissue specific signature matrix can be downloaded at: https://github.com/wuaipinglab/ImmuCC/tree/master/tissue_immucc/SignatureMatrix